chentsulin/sweetalert-react/README.md

 ## Introduction

-`sweetalert-react` is a wrapped `sweetalert` implement with declarative React style component api.
-There is a `show` prop on it to determinate that alert should be displayed or not, and `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` and `onOutsideClick` props to have more controls on alert element event.
+`sweetalert-react` is a wrapped `sweetalert` implementation with declarative React style component APIs.
+There is a `show` prop available for toggling alert component's visibility.
+And `onConfirm`, `onCancel`, `onClose`, `onEscapeKey`, `onOutsideClick` props allow you have a fine grained control over alert component events.

 ## Install